3-Day Kuala Lumpur Itinerary A Guide of Things To Do in KL, Malaysia by JetSettingFools.com

 Guan di Temple

-While the architectural elements are striking, many people visit the temple to see the Guan Dao – a Chinese sword that worshipers lift or touch for special blessings.
+This classic red Chinese temple was built in 1888 and is dedicated to a warrior.
+While the architecture is striking, many come to see the Guan Dao – a sword that you lift or touch for special blessings.

 Sri Maha Mariamman Temple

-Petaling Street Market
+Petaling Street Market & KL Chinatown Bars

-Tourist and locals come to Petaling Street to haggle over prices of merchandise and feast on Chinese fare.
+People from all walks of life come to Petaling Street to haggle over prices and feast on Chinese fare.
+However, we liked the vibe on Jalan Hang Lekir better.

-People-watching from a low stool at a plastic table on Jalan hang Lekir Street while sipping a few cold beers is a great way to spend an evening in KL.
+People-watching from a low stool at a plastic table on Jalan hang Lekir Street while sipping a few cold beers is a great way to spend an evening in KL!

 Kuala Lumpur Map of Sights

-What To Eat in Kuala Lumpur, Malaysia
+What To Eat in Kuala Lumpur

-We were equally excited and intimidated about eating in Kuala Lumpur.
+I was equally excited and intimidated about eating in Kuala Lumpur.
 We love trying new food and the multicultural city boasts an array of cuisine…most of which is spicy.

 As I do not like spicy food (as in, I can’t handle it), I had to abandon my normal whimsical ways of ordering foreign food.